open-mmlab/mmgeneration/docs/quick_run.md

     https://download.openmmlab.com/mmgen/pix2pix/pix2pix_vanilla_unet_bn_1x1_80k_facades.py_20210410_174537-36d956f1.pth \
     --eval IS
 ```
-To be noted that, the selection of Inception V3 and image resize method can heavily influence the final result of IS.
+To be noted that, the selection of Inception V3 and image resize method can significantly influence the final IS score.
 Therefore, we strongly recommend users may download the [Tero's script model of Inception V3](https://nvlabs-fi-cdn.nvidia.com/stylegan2-ada-pytorch/pretrained/metrics/inception-2015-12-05.pt) (load this script model need torch >= 1.6) and use `Bicubic` interpolation with `Pillow` backend.
 We provide a template for the [data process pipline](https://github.com/open-mmlab/mmgeneration/tree/master/configs/_base_/datasets/Inception_Score.py) as well.

 We also perform a survey on the influence of data loading pipeline and the version of pretrained Inception V3 on the IS result.
 All IS are evaluated on the same group of images which are randomly selected from the ImageNet dataset.